BINF-3101/lab10_yeast_human/README.md

 ### Step 1a - Create lab 11 folder

-From your home directory you will need to create a new folder for lab 11.
+From your home directory, you will need to create a new folder for lab 11.

 &ensp;

 ### Step 1b - Copy the "clear" protein sequences

-You will need to copy the "clear" version of your protein sequences.
-Reminder the "clear" version has removed all the duplicate sequences.
+You will need to copy your protein sequences into the lab 11 folder

-The file name should be "clear_SRR00000.prot.fasta," and it is in several of the folders we have created this semester.
+The file name should be "SRR00000.prot.fasta," and it is in several of the folders we have created this semester.

 &ensp;